An epicurean adventure to: France

 Instructions

-- Dip the strips of fish fillet into the batter and let the excess drip down first before placing it onto the crumbs.
+- Let the excess batter drip down first before placing it onto the crumbs.

-- Using your clean hand, sprinkle the breadcrumbs on the top side of the fish before flipping it over.
-This prevents the wet batter from mixing with the crumbs too much, ensuring a better coating and preventing sogginess.Ensure the piece is generously covered with crumbs.
+- With your clean hand, sprinkle breadcrumbs on the top side of the fish before flipping it.
+This keeps the wet batter from mixing with the crumbs too much, ensuring a crispier coating and preventing sogginess in the crumb bowl.

-- Over a medium-high heat, heat about 3-4cm of oil in a deep saucepan.
-The oil should be deep enough to ensure the fish is almost fully submerged.
+- Over medium-high heat, heat about 3-4cm of oil in a deep saucepan.
+The oil should be deep enough to ensure the fish is almost fully submerged.oil for frying

 - To test the oil, drop a few crumbs into it.
 If the crumbs sizzle and start cooking immediately, it means the oil is hot enough and ready for use.
 Turn the heat down to medium.